Learning how to format a book properly is perhaps the most under-appreciated skill that authors can learn.

-The space gives them plenty of room to take notes and make comments if they need to.
+The white space gives them plenty of room to take notes and make comments if they need to.
 The same goes for double spacing, which is another common recommendation.
-On the flip side, margins that are too large take up too much space.
+On the flip side, ultra-wide margins take up too much extra space.

 What not to do: Don’t use 0.5” fonts, or anything larger than 1”